avl-univ-lille/testing/practice/2-fuzzing.md

 - generate short alphanumeric (only letters) strings

 Things to think about:
 - Think about the limits of this fuzzer?
 How "complex" are the strings we can generate?
-What about fuzzing more than one parameter?
-What if we need one string depending on another one?
 - Extra: How could you modify this fuzzer to generate hexadecimal strings?
 Tip: you may want to change the code of the `PzRandomFuzzer` class.

 ## Fuzzing a Date parser